haskell-game/tiny-games-hs/prelude/expressit/README.md

 target = 1
 n = 1
 1
-= -1
+stack empty
 score: 0
 ```
 Digits are not a recognized command.
 Therefore, they are ignored.
-Since nothing was put on the stack, you get an error code (-1)
+Since nothing was ever put on the stack, it's empty.

 ```
 target = 1
 n = 1
 +
-= -1
+stack empty
 score: 0
 ```
-Using a command with insufficient arguments on the stack causes an error.
+There should always be enough numbers on the stack for an operation.

 ```
-target = 1
+target = 3
-n = 1
+n = 3
 nn
-= -1
+stack overfull
-score: 0
+score: 2
 ```
-Having too much on the stack at the end is also an error.
+There should not be more than one numebr left on the stack.

 ```
 target = 3